factisresearch/Frozone/README.md

 entryPoint: 07_fullbuild.cook
 boringFile: .boring
 ```
+Explanation:

-cookDir: the path where the two other files are located
+* cookDir: the path where the two other files are located
-entryPoint: the cook file, describing how to build the project
+* entryPoint: the cook file, describing how to build the project
-boringFile: used by docker(cook) ?
+* boringFile: used by docker(cook) ?

 `.frozone.yml` has to be part of the repository of your project, as well as the files referenced by it!